-According to fiscal year 2024 data, the City provides approximately 11,800 residences with refuse collection services.
+According to data from the fiscal year 2024, the City provides approximately 11,800 residences with refuse collection services.
 Up to four refuse collection routes are performed daily, five days per week.
 Table 5-1 summarizes the City's refuse collection routes.